codered125/GfxEngine/README.md

-# GfxEngine
+# GfxEngine / Rendering Engine

-Decided to make this public, currently my ongoing project.
+Decided to make this public, this is my current project and it is still ongoing.

-Engine is currently has the following features implemented:
+The Graphics Engine currently has the following features implemented:
 - [x] HDR
 - [x] Directional, Point, and Spot lighting (Blinn/Phong)
 - [x] Mesh importing (currently best supporting obj)